Links on Android Authority may earn us a commission. Learn more.

 Garmin Dash Cam Mini 2

-The Dash Cam Mini 2 is actually one of the most expensive mini options.
-If price is your leading concern, it might be better to go with the Apeman below.
+The Dash Cam Mini 2 is one of the most expensive mini options, so if price is your leading concern, it might be better to go with something like the Apeman below.

-Voice control can be used to start and stop recording, and a Parking Guard feature can be enabled so long as your camera has constant power and a Wi-Fi connection.
+Voice control can be used to start and stop recording, and Live View and Parking Guard features can be enabled so long as your camera has constant power and a Wi-Fi connection.
 There’s even a bonus USB port so you can charge other devices on the road.

 If you like the idea of dual dash cams but don’t love their typically bulky designs, Garmin has you covered there too.
 You can use up to four Dash Cam Minis to capture video from all sides of your vehicle, after which Drive can sync recordings.